 The Pompeii archeological site near Naples is one of the top sights to see in Italy.
 The excavations of Pompeii are a popular day-trip destination from Naples, Sorrento, and the Amalfi coast but may also be seen on long day trips from Rome or even Florence.
-Tickets are the cheapest when bought directly at Pompeii but admission is by time-slot reservations, which places online ticket buyers at an advantage to skip the queues.
+Tickets are the cheapest when bought directly at Pompeii and although time-slot reservations are no longer possible, visitors with online tickets skip the queues.
 The Campania Arte Card is a fantastic savings deal valid at Pompeii, several other major cultural sites as well as on public transportation.
 Guided tours are also an easy way to ensure timely admission to the archaeological site.

 Cheapest Pompeii Excavation Tickets